-- Is in writing and is signed and by top leadership and reviewed at least annually. - Is aligned with the mission, vision, and core values of the company. - Is inclusive and respectful of a diverse workforce. - Goes beyond occupational health and safety to recognize mental health. - Builds a sense of community and connectiveness.
+- Is in writing and is signed and by top leadership and reviewed at least annually. - Is aligned with the mission, vision, and core values of the company. - Is respectful of the entire workforce. - Goes beyond occupational health and safety to recognize mental health. - Builds a sense of community and connectiveness.